elliottmckee/pyRATT/README.md

 ## Running without the GUI

 An example script for running a standalone simulation, without the GUI, can be found here: `pyratt/nogui_run.py`.

-This example closely mirrors the nosecone example discussed previously (and below), and contains some additional commentary/information in the header.
+This is a pretty basic nosecone example, and contains some additional commentary/information in the header.

+To run, simply run `python3 nogui_run.py` from the main pyratt directiory.

 The high-level flow for running a simulation is relatively straightforward, and looks something like: